 Target competitive income and appreciation by investing in a flexible fixed-income strategy that adapts to changes in credit risk, inflation levels, currency valuations and interest rates.

-Columbia Strategic Municipal Bond Fund
+Columbia Strategic Municipal Income Fund

 Morningstar Category: Muni National Long